JGAguilar626/simple-bin-count-simulator/README.md

 ## Technologies, Set-Up and Configuration
 This program uses Amazon Coretto JDK 17.0.0_35.

-I chose Java because this is my first software project, and I read that Java is a good language to learn programming fundamentals.

 This program reads-in inventory receptacle locations and their corresponding pick-path IDs from two text files.\
 Copy/Paste these two files (p1a-receptacles-locations.txt / p1a-receptacles-pickpath-ids.txt) directly to the project's root folder.